artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

    of a digital object via the user interface (see:
    :ref:`edit-digital-object`), these two will be replaced with digital object derivatives created from the :term:`master digital object`.

+Finally, the ``--no-overwrite`` or ``-n`` option can be used if you only want to generate derivatives where they are currently missing.
+All existing derivatives will be left as-is in AtoM.
+When this option is used, no confirmation prompt is
+given: the task will begin generating missing derivatives as soon as you enter it in the console.

+:ref:`Back to top <maintenance-cli-tools>`

 .. _cli-re-index-pdf: